FullstackAcademy/boilermaker/README.md

 Ready to go world wide?
 Here's a guide to deployment!
 It is ready to be deployed to heroku at any moment.
 Supported way to deploy in Boilermaker:

-* "manually" deploy from your local machine via the `deploy` script.

-You'll need to set up your deployment server to start.
-The steps below are also covered in the CI/CD workshop.

 ### Heroku